Director: Sarah R. Andrews, M.D.

 During the Admission

 ITU Staff: The Intensive Treatment Unit is staffed by an attending psychiatrist, a nurse practitioner, nurses, security personnel, and a social worker.

 Medical and Psychiatric Evaluation: Patients have complete physical and psychiatric evaluations on admission and are re-evaluated throughout their stay.
 Patients are seen daily by an attending psychiatrist to medically manage withdrawal symptoms and to assess and begin appropriate treatment for psychiatric conditions if necessary.

-Research has shown that individuals who only complete detoxification from drugs or alcohol will start using drugs again as just as often as those who leave a program before their detoxification is complete.
+Addiction Treatment: Patients on the ITU attend addiction treatment groups throughout the course of the day, watch educational videos, attend 12-step meetings in the hospital and are given written self-assessment assignments to complete in which they review the impact of addiction on their lives and start planning the next steps in their recovery from addiction.
+Research has shown that individuals who only complete detoxification from drugs or alcohol will start using drugs again about as often as those who leave a program before their detoxification is complete.
 All patients are expected to participate to the best of their ability in finding an appropriate program to enter after their ITU admission.
-The ITU staff provides patients with information and advice on in-patient, outpatient and residential substance abuse rehabilitation facilities.
-A clinical case manager and nurses will assist patients to make contact with appropriate facilities.
+The ITU staff provides patients with information and recommendations on inpatient, outpatient and residential substance abuse treatment facilities.
+Our social worker and nurses will assist patients to make contact with appropriate facilities.